pactflow/docs.pactflow.io/website/docs/docs/on-premises.md

 A healthcheck endpoint for use by a Docker container managment service is available at `http://<HOST>/diagnostic/status/heartbeat`.
 No authentication is required.
 This endpoint does not make a connection to the database.

 To check the connection to the database, use the endpoint `/diagnostic/status/dependencies`.
 This endpoint should not be used by Docker container managment services, as unrelated database issues might cause the Docker container to churn.

+### License file (versions 1.10.0+)

+Pactflow on-premises version requires a license file to run.
+Contract us at support@pactflow.io if you have not recieved one when your account was setup.
+See [License file](/docs/on-premises/license).